precice/tutorials/perpendicular-flap/README.md

 * Nutils.
 The structural model is currently limited to linear elasticity.
 For more information, have a look at the [Nutils adapter documentation](https://www.precice.org/adapter-nutils.html).
 This Nutils solver requires at least Nutils v8.0.

-* OpenFOAM (solidDisplacementFoam).
-For more information, have a look at the [OpenFOAM plateHole tutorial](https://www.openfoam.com/documentation/tutorial-guide/5-stress-analysis/5.1-stress-analysis-of-a-plate-with-a-hole).
-The solidDisplacementFoam solver only supports linear geometry.
-For general solid mechanics procedures in OpenFOAM, see solids4foam.

 * solids4foam.
 Like for CalculiX, the geometrically non-linear solver is used by default.
 For more information, see the [solids4foam documentation](https://solids4foam.github.io/documentation/overview.html) and a [related tutorial](https://solids4foam.github.io/tutorials/more-tutorials/flexibleOversetCylinder.html).
 This case works with solids4foam v2.0, which is compatible with up to OpenFOAM v2012 and OpenFOAM 9 (as well as foam-extend, with which the OpenFOAM-preCICE adapter is not compatible), as well as the OpenFOAM-preCICE adapter v1.2.0 or later.

+* OpenFOAM (solidDisplacementFoam).
+For more information, have a look at the [OpenFOAM plateHole tutorial](https://www.openfoam.com/documentation/tutorial-guide/5-stress-analysis/5.1-stress-analysis-of-a-plate-with-a-hole).
+The solidDisplacementFoam solver only supports linear geometry and this case is only provided for quick testing purposes, leading to outlier results.
+For general solid mechanics procedures in OpenFOAM, see solids4foam.

 ## Running the Simulation